markdaniel1982/ttlf_pp1/README.md

 There is a hamburger menu which opens to display links to the pages contained within the site (DJ profiles & merch store).
 This is displayed across all 3 pages to allow for easier, more intuitive navigation.

-* 'Who Are We'
+* Who Are We

- A short paragraph with an introduction to the label
+ A short paragraph with an introduction to the label.

 * Latest Releases:

 As you scroll down the page, there is a grid view showing the music that has most recently been released by the label, which can be purchased by clicking the link to go to an external site [Toolbox Digital Shop](https://www.toolboxdigitalshop.com/).

-Below the latest releases, there is a form to join a mailing list where you can enter an email address and submit via the "Sign me up" button (This is currently not live IRL as the brand does not currently have a mailing list, but for the purposes of this project, I wanted to include it as a demonstration)

 ## DJ Profiles